rossana87/Project_2/README.md

 ### Wins

-* Glad that I got the chance to practise React, which helped me gain a better understanding of fetching data from an API and how they work.
+* Glad that I got the chance to practise React which helped me gain a better understanding of fetching data from an API and how they work.
-* I gained valuable experience from pair coding with my teammate, and despite some occasional challenges, we enjoyed working together and had a fun time collaborating.
+* I gained valuable experience from pair coding with my teammate and despite some occasional challenges, we enjoyed working together and had a fun time collaborating.

 ### Key Learnings